 In order to protect Missouri’s deer herd, Hunters for Fair Chase filed initiative petitions to end the unnatural practice of transporting live big game in Missouri.
 These shipments are a known risk factor in the spread of disease into free-ranging wildlife.
 Chronic Wasting Disease in particular poses a long term threat to the health of wild deer.

 The Confined big game killing industry depends on these shipments to supply people willing to pay to shoot animals confined behind high fences.
-The industry has gotten the courts to overturn reasonable regulations needed to protect wildlife, so it is now time for the voters of Missouri to let their voice be heard.

 The 2018 “Native Missouri Wildlife Conservation Amendment”

 “Hunters For Fair Chase”, a citizen-led campaign committee formed by Missouri hunters and landowners, supported by several national and state conservation organizations, wants Missouri voters to eliminate a key threat to the future of wild deer in Missouri.
 HFFC has filed an initiative petition putting the matter to a statewide vote in November 2018.

 The amendment seeks to promote healthy wild deer for future generations by reducing the risk of new outbreaks of Chronic Wasting Disease .
 The transportation of live big game is a known risk factor for spreading this dangerous illness.
 The confined cervid industry, which includes the sale of opportunities to shoot deer and elk held behind high fences, is heavily involved in trafficking live big game such as deer and elk.

 The amendment seeks the following changes: